Y Llethr & Diffwys from Dyffryn Ardudwy

 This lengthy circuit of the southern Rhinogs offers a great day in the hills.
 In contrast to the northern peaks of the range, which are rugged and rocky, this hike takes in the smoother but no less interesting peaks of Diffwys and Y Llethr.

-The start is a small car park (grid ref SH603230) at the end of the lane leading to Gors y Gedol Hall from the A496 Barmouth to Harlech road just north of the village of Tal-y-bont.
+The start of this Snowdonia walk is a small car park (grid ref SH603230) at the end of the lane leading to Gors y Gedol Hall from the A496 Barmouth to Harlech road just north of the village of Tal-y-bont.
 After parking go through the gate and follow the track heading east.
 This track, after a pair of right angled bends, reaches open country with the rounded shape of Moelfre on your left.
 Stay with the main track, ignoring the right fork that leads down to Pont Scethin.
 An indistinct path forks left (grid ref.
 635242) and this heads up to the col on the eastern side of Moelfre.

 You will soon pick up a more obvious path and this leads up to a wall which is followed for some way as it climbs steadily towards the first objective - the rounded summit of Y Llethr.
 As you climb the views improve rapidly and reaching a junction of walls turn left to climb steeply northwards to the cairn that marks the summit.
 For the best views continue over the top towards Rhinog Fach and you will find some rocks that offer grandstand views over Llyn Hywel to the rugged northern Rhinogs.